 How Many Kids Are Getting COVID-19?

-The groups most at risk of serious complications are older adults and people with conditions like diabetes, heart disease, and lung disease, which can leave the immune system compromised.
+The groups most at risk of serious complications are older adults, people with conditions like diabetes, heart disease, and lung disease, and people with compromised immune symptoms.

 You might also like…

 How Can We Prevent Kids From Getting COVID-19?

 Children may be getting sick from COVID-19 at lower rates than adults, but they still are at risk for catching and spreading the virus.
 If a child is showing symptoms such as fever, cough, and difficulty breathing, please contact a health care provider immediately.